arvysodev/fujitsu-ex/README.md

 ## Architecture

-Application is divided into two main flows:
+The Application is divided into two main flows:

 ### 1. Weather Data Import